Local Attractions Guide

 Barbarossa is an iconic lounge in Shanghai.
 The lounge features a Moroccan décor and is situated in the middle of a beautiful pond.
 The lounge also offers hookahs and great music.
 The lounge is easily one of Shanghai's most romantic spots for a date.

-Bar Rouge is the most famous club in Shanghai.
+Bar Rouge is a famous club in Shanghai.
 The club is a must-see for those seeking to experience Shanghai's nightlife.